srianbury/YouTubeSubCount/README.md

 # YouTubeSubCount
-Get the number of subscribers from any YouTube channel!
+Get the number of subscribers from any YouTube channel in less than 20 easy to read lines of code!

 ## How to use:
 Enter the profile url for any YouTube channel.
 To test, enter a blank string and a url will be provided for you